Nobuteru Taniguchi

-Nobuteru Taniguchi (谷口 信輝, Taniguchi Nobuteru) is a Japanese racing driver and drifting driver who currently competes in Super GT and D1 Grand Prix.
+Nobuteru Taniguchi (谷口 信輝, Taniguchi Nobuteru) is a Japanese racing driver and drifting driver who currently competes in the Super GT racing series.
 Taniguchi is commonly nicknamed "NOB" (first three letters from his name, meaning "No One Better") or "The Pimp" as a reference to his S15 Silvia which he is best known for.

+Taniguchi is a three-time Super GT GT300 class champion, eight-time Super Taikyu class champion, and D1 Grand Prix champion.

 Career

 Taniguchi began his motorsport career when he was racing minibikes and won a Honda sponsored All Japan Mini Bike race, which took place at its Suzuka Circuit.
 Taniguchi would progress into four wheels and became interested in drifting when he acquired a Toyota AE86.
 He moved to Tokyo in 1998 with the aim of becoming a motor journalist.
 He also worked at Takahiro Ueno's car bodykit company, Car Make T&E to supplement his racing career whilst competing in various one make series racing with the Toyota Celica and Vitz and participating in drift events.
 In 1999, he came into the attention of HKS when he won a Suzuka Clubman Race in a Honda Civic sponsored by Bride.
 HKS signed him up as a test driver and as a sponsor, as well as sponsoring his S15 Silvia for drift events.